 If you have ever considered investing in real estate, but don’t know where to start, the Passive Real Estate Academy is solution for you.
 Multiple Physician Philosopher readers signed up last time, and there was not a single negative review!
 It is a four week course, and you can get a refund within 14 days of the course launching.
 So there is no financial risk and tons of potential rewards.
 Click here to learn more about the Passive Real Estate Academy!

 Many of us are familiar with the story of the business man and the Mexican fisherman.
 It’s a great story on balancing work and life, and the goals we hope to achieve.

 Given that so much time on this website is spent writing about balancing the needs of here and now with our future goals, I felt it important to include the story below on this site, too.

-Should my kids happen upon this website someday, I hope that they take heed of this lesson and I hope that it speaks to their heart – just like it has to mine:
+Should my kids happen upon this website someday, I hope that they take this lesson to heart.

 The Business Man and The Fisherman

 An American investment banker was at the pier of a small coastal Mexican village when a small boat with just one fisherman docked.
 Inside the small boat were several large yellow fin tuna.
 The American complimented the Mexican on the quality of his fish and asked how long it took to catch them.

 The Mexican replied, “only a little while.”

 The American then asked why didn’t he stay out longer and catch more fish?
 The Mexican said he had enough to support his family’s immediate needs.

 The American then asked, “but what do you do with the rest of your time?”